jonasbarth/deutsche-bahn-data/README.md

 * actual departure time ->  query the recent changes of the station /rchg/{evaNo} and update the planned departure time

 # Algorithm
-* Fetch planned arrival and departure time for a station (once per day)
-* Continuously update the planned arrival and departure time by fetching recently changed data
+* For each station, construct an instance of TimeTableRequest
+* For each station, schedule a request once per day to get the plan and for future known changes
+* For each station, schedule a request once per minute to get the recent changes.
+* Once per day, write the timetable into the database